Do I really need therapy? I have friends i can talk to??

 What are your rates per session?

 Our office utilizes a sliding-scale policy, which enables access to services for more clients.
-While the average session is $250, our office does its best to work with each client to help them with the costs – such as paying them off over time if necessary.
+While the average session may be $200-$300, our office does its best to work with each client to help them with the costs – such as paying them off over time if necessary.

 Is our session confidential?

 Confidentiality is one of the most important components between a client and therapist.
 Successful therapy requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the therapist’s office.
 Therapists contract with each client an agreement that establishes and clarifies the details of confidentiality.
 For use of technology when communicating with a therapist (such as phone, internet, email, video-conferencing), not all forms of media are HIPPA compliant, although they may be private.

 State law and professional ethics require therapists to maintain confidentiality except for the following situations:

 - If the therapist has reason to suspect the client is seriously in danger of harming him/herself or has threatened to harm another person.

 - Suspected past or present abuse or neglect of children, adults, and elders to the authorities, including Child Protection and law enforcement, based on information provided by the client or collateral sources.